view of Reykjavik colorful rooftops

 Reykjavik is a compact enough city and we visited it at our own pace following this itinerary.

-Check out this Reykjavik city tour (kids under 11 go free) or travel in comfort with a 24 hop-on hop-off tour of the city.
+Check out this Reykjavik city tour (kids under 11 go free) or travel in comfort with a 24 hop-on hop-off tour.

 Have the best hot dog in town